 Of course, you can’t just chow down on raw cookie dough made with eggs.
 Therefore, these little cookie dough bites are just the sweet treat you need to get your fix.
 They are tender, soft, and chewy.
 You can dip them in chocolate, drizzle them with chocolate, or eliminate the extra chocolate all together if you want!

-A quick treat recipe is something we all need in our back pocket for a random craving after all!
+A quick sweet treat recipe is something we all need in our back pocket for a random craving after all!
 These are fantastic for a weeknight sweet tooth or a tasty dessert at a party.
+They are usually hiding in the back of our refrigerator to enjoy (you know, when you have a kiddo, you have to hide the good treats for yourself, right?).
+It’s a fun dessert or midnight snack, not to mention the ultimate party pleaser!
+Everyone will be asking you for the recipe!

 Yes!
 These cookie dough bites are completely safe to consume.
 They are made without eggs and the flour is heat treated, so it isn’t raw flour being used.
 In case you didn’t know, there is a risk of exposure to harmful bacteria like E. coli and salmonella in raw flour.
 You should not consume raw flour in any form.